 According to Vedanta (jnana yoga), the world is a framework of illusion — like a dream.
 The practice of viewing the world as a dream prepares your consciousness for higher spiritual realization.
 When you are enlightened, you see that all is Spirit.
 You think: How did I miss all of this?
 I must have been dreaming.
 I must have been in some kind of illusion or sleep.
-Yogis call this illusion — which ignores the reality and presence of Spirit — maya.
+When we ignore the reality and presence of Spirit, we are living in maya.

 We ask you to commit two hours a week to selfless service.
 This service can be anything you choose ranging from helping a family member or neighbor to volunteering at a nonprofit organization.